- Creating Your Account

 The Welcome Screen

-Run a demo test using the BlazeMeter demo URL (or use your own) to see how tests are run in BlazeMeter.
+Run a demo test using the BlazeMeter demo URL (or enter your own web site URL) to see how performance tests are run in BlazeMeter.

 - Log Out - Click your name to open a drop-down menu and click Log Out.